tylerwray/me/blog/the-power-of-map-take-in-elixir/index.md

 end
 ```

-[`Map.take/2`](https://hexdocs.pm/elixir/Map.html#take/2) shines again with it's readability.
+[`Map.take/2`](https://hexdocs.pm/elixir/Map.html#take/2) shines again with its readability.
 Making the code declarative like this removes overhead from the reader,
 freeing their mind from the reduce loop logic.

 ```elixir